brundinm/geospy/README.md

 countries, and states or provinces (the states or provinces are for the countries of Canada, Mexico, and the United States) on a map in a certain specified amount of time.
 If a user guesses incorrectly, the game provides the correct answer before giving them another location to find.
+When selecting a regional location, it is important that you use the very tip of the right-hand index finger as the point of selection, and you also need to select land&emdash;if you select a body of water, such as a lake or a river with the tip of the index finger, it will be flagged as an incorrect answer.

 This repository also contains Ruffle, which is a free, open-source Adobe Flash Player (also known as Shockwave Flash) emulator.
 Ruffle allows users to play